 Finally, there are also some test procedures, which make sure that the plugin is also able to be recognized by Cura and can be loaded.

 Now based on both software solutions, there is the main goal to build plugin packages in GitLab.
 The solution shall look at the end like this: Once a plugin has been tagged with a new version, GitLab shall trigger a new build.
 Within this build, the builder should take the latest minimal CDK and take additionally CPO to build it.
 Since the CDK is also being used to build all Cura software distributions, it ensures that the same software, which builds Cura, is also being used to build the plugins.
 Binary compiled Python modules are thus always compatible and in special cases, where for example Cython has been used to build C-extensions, the same dependencies and shared libraries are being used to build these extensions.

 So what you get is a software solution for any development out of one hand.
-Which saves time and also important for any software developer/engineer your nerves!
+This saves time and is also important for any software developer/engineer your nerves!

 CAD integration plugins

 Read more at “CAD integration in Ultimaker Cura“.
 There will be more than enough info about this topic.